jubins/Project-X/README.md

     ```
     $ celery -A cornershopmeals worker -l info
     ```

-8. Create a superuser, that will be the food admin
-    ```
-    $ python manage.py createsuperuser
-    ```
+9. Go to `localhost:8000/signup` to create an admin employee (superuser) account that will be the food admin, by checking `is_staff` option and make sure to choose good `username` and `password` otherwise Signup will not occur.

-9. Go to `localhost:8000/login` to create some employee accounts and use the app.
+10. Go to `localhost:8000/login` to create some employee accounts and use the app.

-10. Slack notifications are sent on a channel.
-Please configure your slack `WEBHOOK_URL` in [`corenershopmeals/env.ini`](https://github.com/jubins/Cornershop-Meals/blob/master/cornershopmeals/env.ini#L12).
+11. Slack notifications are sent on a channel.
+Please configure your slack `WEBHOOK_URL` in [`corenershopmeals/env.ini`](https://github.com/jubins/Cornershop-Meals/blob/master/cornershopmeals/env.ini#L12) to test slack notifications.

 ### Tests